Lakkos Artist Residency

 www.getyourguide.com/crete-l404/crete-hiking-tour-in-samaria-gorge-t56068/

-Spinalonga island is about a one hour bus from Heraklion.
+Spinalonga Island is about a one hour bus from Heraklion, then a ferry takes you from Agios Nikolaos to the old leper island.
 It can get pretty touristy in the summer months but is a great experience.

 www.explorecrete.com/crete-east/spinalonga.html